 Kicking off Sept.
 15 and continuing until Oct.
 15, local organizations are celebrating National Hispanic Heritage Month, highlighting the diverse histories, cultures and contributions of Latinx people.
 Pres.
 Lyndon Johnson set aside a week in 1968 but in 1988, Pres.
 Ronald Reagan extended it to an entire month.
 The timing is significant as several Latin American countries celebrate independence in mid-September.

-Todos Somos Americanos.
-We Are All Americans. at the National Cowboy & Western Heritage Museum (1700 NE 63rd St) features a celebration of the rich and varied cultures of North, South and Central America.
-Enjoy musical performances and dance from local cultural groups representing countries of origin from all over the Americas.
-Then, embark on a self-exploration of the Museum galleries and discover the vast diversity of the American West.
-Free with admission.
-10:30-11:30 a.m.
+Kids Take Over The Cowboy at the National Cowboy & Western Heritage Museum (1700 NE 63rd St) features musical and dance performances from local cultural groups representing countries of origin from all over the Americas.
+Create musical crafts, explore the Museum galleries and discover the vast diversity of the American West.
+Free with admission, while supplies last.
+10 a.m.-2 p.m.

 For even more family fun things to do, check out our searchable calendar filled with events and activities every day of the week.